selimslab/selimslab.github.io/_NOTES/arts/philosophy/character.md

 Truth has many faces.
 Even all the knowledge of humanity is next to nothing.
 Judge less, accept more.

 Listen more than you speak.
 Know your limits.
-Don’t take yourself too seriously.
+Don't take yourself too seriously.

 Never miss a good chance to shut up.